videolan/vlc/share/lua/playlist/README.txt

 See lua/README.txt for generic documentation about Lua usage in VLC.

-Examples: See dailymotion.lua, googlevideo.lua, metacafe.lua, youbtube.lua
+Examples: See dailymotion.lua, googlevideo.lua, metacafe.lua, youtube.lua
           and youtube_homepage.lua .

 VLC Lua playlist modules should define two functions: